alfi-j/chefcito/README.md

 - Orders: Customer orders with status tracking
 - Inventory: Stock items with low-stock alerts
 - Customers: Customer information
-- PaymentMethods: Available payment options
+- Payments: Available payment options
+- Workstations: Kitchen workstations for KDS

 All data operations are handled through a dedicated MongoDB service layer that provides typed methods for all backend operations.